MisterAbyss/MisterAbyss/README.md

   Exceptions are for the people I'm already friends with or close to.☆
 - ☆.I am very very taken and in love with my boyfriend!!!
 I will not reciprocate romantic advances or flirting intentionally, anything I say or do is platonic!!!
 Do no approach me with the intent to kin date!!!
 I don't want you lil bro!!!!.☆
 - ☆.This guy right here *points to me* has chronic pain and a bunch of other silly stuff (it's not silly) going on, so I may be inactive depending on how I feel!
-My mood may also hange depending on this so please be patient!!!.☆
+My mood may also change depending on this so please be patient!!!.☆
 - ☆.I don't really like people copying my ponies because I take a really long time making them, taking inspo from the colors and general design is A-OK, just not a 1 to 1 copy...☆
 - ☆.My Discord and previous linked personal sites here are only given to people I know decently well,